-I am an Elementary School Librarian (K-5), Wife to a Most Magnificent Husband, and Mother to 3 Beautiful Blessings, and yes, I love to read!
+I am an Elementary School Librarian (K-5), Wife to a Most Magnificent Husband, and Mother to 3 Beautiful teen and young adult Blessings, and yes, I love to read!
 I also enjoy cooking and eating at local restaurants.
 I am thankful to be able to spread love, joy, and laughter just as it has been given to me. #AllGlorytoGod

 Professional Learning Network

 I am proud to be a part of a learning community that includes esteemed colleagues both from within my district and our surrounding city, of Buffalo.
 I am also actively engaged in a thriving network of educational leaders through academic platforms online.
 I use Social Media professionally as a means primarily to:

 - Expand my PLN to include educational leaders worldwide.
 Sharing our expertise and learning from each other.